dsdanielpark/doc-filter/README.md

 # Python Package: DocFilter (Document Filter)
-The Python package `filter` is used to detect and remove inappropriate information from text.
+The Python package `docfilter` is used to detect and remove inappropriate information from text.

 # Installation
 ```